mrattner/jargn/README.md

 ```
 This will change your local setup.

+## Project Assignment 03
+list of files and additions made:
+-- app.js started to add websockets functionality
+-- routes/post.js added beginnings of private post functionality
+-- lib/posts.js added more functions related to data access layer and started to add websockets functionality
+-- header.ejs updated to show currently logged in user at top of each page (dynamically)
+-- users.js added ability to signup as new user
+-- login.js added support for sessions
+-- signup.js
+-- user.js added route for basic format user page
+-- user.ejs page now shows information about user

+-- NOTE: some of the necessities for this project assignment were not achievable due to the unexpected absence of 1 of the 4 people in the group

 ### Index
 Shows 'Welcome to Jargn' with signup, or login form.
 If a user is willing to sign up for the website, fill out all of the showed up columns including